-BBDAC means the Bloomdale Building and Design Approval Committee that includes the developer/owner of Bloomdale Residential Estate or its nominee
+BBDAC means the Bloomdale Building and Design Approval Committee that includes Investa Nominees 2 Pty Ltd as the developer/owner of Bloomdale Residential Estate.

 Building has the same meaning as in the Building Act.

 Building Act means the act of the Victorian Parliament known as the Building Act 1993.